MohitBabbar1219/docker-tutorial/README.md

     - `unless-stopped` - Similar to always, except that when the container is stopped (manually or otherwise), it is not restarted even after Docker daemon restarts.
 - The above restart policies can be used with `docker run` command with `--restart` flag or can be specified in the `docker-compose.yml` file, we're going to do the latter.

+### Use Docker in production grade environment
+- Workflow to publish an app is a closed loop that starts with development, then testing and then deployment and at some later point of time, development again.
+- Github repository will hold all the code that we write and eventually deploy to some outside service.
+Our github repo is going to have two different type of branches:
+    1. Feature branch - A development branch in which we are going to add the code or change it in order to update our app.
+Once we've pushed the changes to the feature branch, we'll raise a pull request and merge them over to the master branch.
+Once we're done with the pull request, two things are going to occur:
+        1. A workflow will take our application and push it to a service called Travis CI, it will run a set of tests that we write.
+        2. Then, Travis CI is going to push our project to our hosting service, say AWS.
+    2. Master branch - Will represent the clean, working copy of our codebase.
+Any changes made to the master branch will eventually, automatically, be deployed out to our hosting provider (such as AWS, GCP, etc.).
+- Where does Docker fit in this workflow?
+Docker is not a requirement for using this workflow, but it is going to make a lot of these tasks a lot easier.
+Keep in mind that Docker is not our primary focus here.
+- We will be working with a react app in this chapter.
+Dockerfile is going to be similar to the Dockerfile in previous projects, there's just one subtle difference, we're going to have to Dockerfiles in this project, namely, `DockerfileDev` (for development environment) and `Dockerfile` (for production environment).
+To build an image with a custom named Docker file, use `-f` tag to specify the name, command:<br/> `docker build -f <dockerfile-name> .`
+- Do you remember that we used to `COPY` all the code and build it in the container to run our projects?
+This won't work anymore in our development environment as it will require us to build the image again and again whenever we make a change in our app's code, however small it may be.
+We need to abandon this approach of copying code to container and building images.
+- Luckily, Docker gives us a feature called `volumes`.
+We can now provide a reference to the directory which holds all the code, to the container such that the container can access that folder on the host machine as if it is its own.
+- `docker run -p <host-port>:<container-port> -v /usr/app/node_modules -v $(pwd):/usr/app <image-id>`<br/> We'll break it down:
+    1. `-v $(pwd):/usr/app` Will map the current working directory that this command is executed in, to `/usr/app` of the container.
+This means that the content of current working directory of host machine will reflect in `/usr/app` directory of the container
+    2. `-v /usr/app/node_modules` Will tell docker that don't try to map this folder from the host machine.
+Notice that there is no `:` present in this tag, this allows us to skip it's mapping.
+This allows us to not keep the `node_modules` folder on host machine.
+- The only thing not elegant about this solution is the unusually long and ugly `docker run` command.
+Even though we have only a single image this time, we can still use `docker-compose` (refer `frontend/docker-compose.yml`) and make it a workaround for the not-so-elegant `docker run` command.
+- We created a service called `react-app` in our `docker-compose.yml` file to run our app in a development environment.
+Now, we can either create another service which will solely be responsible for running our app's tests or we can run<br/> `docker exec -it <container-id> bash`<br/> and then run<br/>`npm run test`<br/> inside the container's shell to get the interactive testing window.
+- When we build our app for the production environment, the development server that we use in the development environment goes away and all that is left is a js file and other static html and css files.
+To serve these files in a production environment we'll need another server.
+We are going to use the `nginx` server as a production server.
+- This will be interesting because now we need `node:alpine` image to build our project and `nginx` image to run it in production environment.
+Looks like we are in a situation where two base images will be nice to have.
+- What we are going to do is we are going to build a `Dockerfile` (refer `frontend/Dockerfile`) which has a multi-step build process.
+It will have two different blocks of configuration:
+    1. Build phase
+        1. `COPY` the `package.json` file.
+        2. Install dependencies
+        3. `RUN` npm run build
+    2. Run phase
+        1. Use `nginx`
+        2. Copy over the result of Build phase
+        3. Start `nginx`, this does'nt need an explicit command.
+- We can now build and run the image with `Dockerfile` and this app will now be production ready as `nginx` is a production ready server.